SoftUni-Internal/interactive-content/EN/04-Exam-Preparation/00-Problem.md

 [task-description]
 ## Description

-Write a password reset program that performs a series of commands on a predefined string.
+Create a program that performs a series of commands on a predefined string, which is representing a password.

 First, you will receive a string.
-Until the command "**Done**", you will be receiving strings with commands split by a single space.
+Until the command "**Done**", you will be receiving **strings** containing commands split by a single space.

 The commands will be the following: